ptsteadman/making-the-pulling-down-gesture-to-indicate-fucking-someone/index.md

 "I'll introduce you to my dog," said Hero.

-Brent followed Hero into a dark room adjacent to the kitchen.
+Brent followed Hero into a dark laundry room adjacent to the kitchen.

 "Here she is.
 Helsa."

 A yellow lab wagged its tail quietly at Hero and Brent.
-Hero kneeled on a pillow besides the dog's bed and let the dog eat the taro out of his hand.
+Hero kneeled on a pillow besides the dog's bed and let her eat the taro out of his hand.

 ---